(CNN) – When you feed your baby, you may also be serving up mega-doses, of lead, arsenic, and mercury.

 The negative brain impacts of these chemicals worsen with repeated exposure.

-Physicians suggest pureed vegetables, salmon, peanut-butter oatmeal and avocado as safe baby foods.
+Physicians suggested pureed vegetables, salmon, peanut butter, oatmeal, and avocado as safe baby foods.

 They also say meats are better sources of nutrients than rice cereals.

 - Police: 24-year-old arrested for stabbing victim multiple times in Fairfield

 - Self-styled daredevil dies in crash after rocket launch

 - 2nd person in days killed by Mardi Gras float in New Orleans

 - CHP investigates fatal accident on Highway 101 in Redwood City